aashishmalik7936/Data-identity-Hackathon/Data/README.md

-This flder contains the train file and test file of the competition in csv format.
+This folder contains the train file and test file of the competition in csv format.